nestorwheelock/fleetflow/README.md

 | Locked into their ecosystem | Integrates with what YOU choose |

 **Do the math**: Generic software at $300/month = $3,600/year = $18,000 over 5 years.
-CarFlow: **One investment starting at $800** for the complete foundation.
+FleetFlow: **One investment starting at $800** for the complete foundation.

 ---

 ## The Investment

-We build CarFlow in phases so you can start benefiting immediately:
+We build FleetFlow in phases so you can start benefiting immediately:

 | Phase | What You Get | Investment |
 |-------|--------------|------------|